-24.-(1) Subject to section 27, a producer of a sound Acts requiring recording shall have the exclusive right to do, authorize, or authorization prohibit, any of the following actsof sound recordings.
+22.-(1) Subject to the provisions of section 25, a producer of a sound recording shall have the exclusive right to do, authorize or prohibit any of the following acts:

+(a) direct or indirect reproduction of the sound recording in any manner or form;

+(b) importation of copies of the sound recording, even where the imported copies were made with the authorization of the producer;

-- (a) direct or indirect reproduction of the sound recording in any manner or form; - (b) the distribution of the original, or copies of the sound recording to the public; - (c) adaptation or other transformation of the sound recording; - (d) rental of the original or a copy of the sound recording, for the purposes of direct or indirect commercial advantage, irrespective of the ownership of the original or copy rented; - (e) the making available to the public, of the sound recording through an electronic retrieval system.
+(c) the first public distribution of the original or a copy of the sound recording by sale or otherwise;

+(d) adaptation or other transformation of the sound recording;

+(e) rental of the original or a copy of the sound recording, for the purposes of direct or indirect commercial advantage, irrespective of the ownership of the original or copy rented;

-(2) The right of distribution under subsection (1) (b), does not apply to the original or the copy of the sound recording that has already been subject to a sale, or other transfer of ownership, in any country, authorized by the producer.
+(f) the making available to the public of the sound recording through an electronic retrieval system.

-(3) The rights under subsection (1) shall be protected from the publication of the sound recording until the end of the fiftieth calendar year following the year of publication or, if the sound recording has not been published, from the fixation of the sound recording until the end of the fiftieth calendar year following the year of fixation.
+(2) The rights under subsection (1) shall be protected from the publication of the sound recording until the end of the fiftieth calendar year following the year of publication or, if the sound recording has not been published, from the fixation of the sound recording until the end of the fiftieth calendar year following the year of fixation.

-Equitable remuneration for use of sound recordings.
-25.-(1) If a sound recording published for commercial purposes, or a reproduction of such sound recording, is used directly for broadcasting or communication to the public, or is publicly performed, a single equitable remuneration for the performer and the producer of the sound recording shall be paid by the user, to the producer.
+Equitable remuneration for use of sound recordings

+23.-(1) If a sound recording published for commercial purposes, or a reproduction of such sound recording, is used directly for broadcasting or communication to the public, or is publicly performed, a single equitable remuneration for the performer and the producer of the sound recording shall be paid by the user to the producer.